devopsacademyau/academy/classes/03class/docker/README.md

 - COPY
   - Copy files between the local filesystem to the container file system
 - ADD
-  - Similar to the COPY instruction, but it can be used to copy directly froma remote URL(http or https)
+  - Similar to the COPY instruction, but it can be used to copy directly from a remote URL(http or https)
 - RUN
-  - Executes a command into the container.
+  - Execute a command into the container.
 The binary that will be executed must reside inside the container
 - ENV
   - Creates an Environment Variable in the container
 - EXPOSE